etendosoftware/docs/docs/developer-guide/etendo-classic/bundles/platform/etendo-webhooks.md

 ### Tokens Visibility

+!!! note
-- Users can visualize tokens of their current profile.
+    :eye: Users can visualize tokens of their current profile.

+!!! warning
-- Other users cannot access another user's token.
+    :warning: Other users cannot access another user's token.
 The API Token Window and webhook access tab will be empty.

 ### Error Handling

+!!! failure
-- If a user calls a webhook without a token or includes an incorrect API token, the backend will respond with a 401 response and a message.
+    If a user calls a webhook without a token or includes an incorrect API token, the backend will respond with a 401 response and a message.

+!!! failure
-- If a user calls a webhook with an incorrect webhook name, the backend will respond with a 404 response and a message.
+    If a user calls a webhook with an incorrect webhook name, the backend will respond with a 404 response and a message.

+!!! failure
-- If a user calls a webhook without access, the backend will respond with a 401 response and a message.
+    If a user calls a webhook without access, the backend will respond with a 401 response and a message.

+!!! failure
-- If a user calls a webhook with a missing required parameter, the backend will respond with a 500 response and a message.
+    If a user calls a webhook with a missing required parameter, the backend will respond with a 500 response and a message.

+!!! failure
-- If a user calls a webhook without a newly required parameter (after the backend configuration is changed), the backend will respond with a 500 response and a message.
+    If a user calls a webhook without a newly required parameter (after the backend configuration is changed), the backend will respond with a 500 response and a message.

+!!! failure
-- If a user calls a webhook with revoked access, the backend will respond with a 401 response and a message.
+    If a user calls a webhook with revoked access, the backend will respond with a 401 response and a message.